Alexandra Brewis

 - Cross-cultural, comparative, multi-sited research.

 Much of my research activity is based in the Culture, Health and Environment Laboratory (CHELab) which I co-lead with three other anthropologists.
-Some of our current and recent collaborative research efforts are listed below; more detail on research and training activities in the CHELab detailed at alexbrewis.org.
 I am always exploring new ideas and collaborations or branching off to learn new skills, so the research foci shifts from year to year.
 Here are some of our core lab projects that are ongoing efforts:

 The Global Ethnohydrology Study is a multi-year transdisciplinary project based in our lab using data collected with local communities from around the globe, drawing on the water expertise of Amber Wutich.
 The goal is to better theorize how people understand and adapt to the everyday challenges of climate changes, such as getting enough safe water, and to explicate the health and psychological impacts of that struggle.
 This is one of the primary projects students in our lab collaborate on, learning social science research skills, and also where we test new methods to systematically collect varied forms of cultural data.